AviSynth Syntax - Plugins

 AddAutoloadDir

-AddAutoloadDir (string "directory", bool toFront = true)
+AddAutoloadDir (string "directory", bool toFront = true, bool utf8 = false)

 This function appends an extra directory to the autoload directory list.
 The plugins are searched in the order the directories appear in the list.
 Setting the optional toFront parameter to false will put the directory at the end of the list (the lowest priority place).